-At Viking Crew, we are passionate about providing opportunities for appropriately trained, enthusiastic, and committed individuals who are looking to kick start their careers in the maritime industry.
+At Viking Crew, we are proud to introduce the Green Crew Pathway, because we are passionate about providing opportunities for appropriately trained, enthusiastic, and committed individuals who are looking to kick start their careers in the maritime industry.

 Together we aim to embrace and nurture them to develop into invaluable crew members of the industry for many more years to come.

-If you are a Captain or Client willing to assist crew with gaining their first opportunity in the industry, or a Green Crew member, who is looking to kick start your yachting career, please contact Rebecca Adams (Placement Manager) to discuss further.
+If you are a Captain or Client willing to assist crew with gaining their first opportunity in the industry as part of our Green Crew Pathway, or a Green Crew member who is looking to kick start your yachting career, please contact Rebecca Adams (Placement Manager) to discuss further.

 Starting Your Yachting Career

 Create your CV

 Your CV is your selling tool.
 It is the first impression that a Captain/Management company will have of you and you will need it to make an impact in such a competitive industry.

 - Ensure you include a smart, professional head and shoulders photograph

 - Double check all contact details are up to date, including a professional email address